Young rising rugby star has knee surgery in bid to save his professional career

 What the surgeon says:

 Mr Sandeep Chauhan, Consultant Orthopaedic Surgeon at Spire Gatwick Park Hospital in Horley: “A meniscus tear is a common injury among young footballers and rugby players when the knee twists during play.
 I see this type of injury every few weeks.
-Patients will be walking within one week of their operation, cycling within two, jogging within three to five weeks, and back to normal within six to twelve weeks.
+Patients will be walking within 1 week of their operation, cycling within 2, jogging within 3 to 5 weeks, and back to normal within 6 to 12 weeks.
 They need to have physiotherapy twice a week for up to six weeks.
 I am fully confident Rhys will be back to doing what he’s been doing.”